akyrillidis/akyrillidis.github.io/_posts/2015-12-16-ALPS_partII.md

-On the other hand and as we will see in the next post, stricter conditions of the form $\delta\_{ck} < \gamma$ do not necessarily indicate that the algorithm is actually worse in practice: as we make algorithms more sophisticated (by introducing more processing steps), we introduce more 'places' in our analysis which might introduce loose bounds in our theory.
+On the other hand and as we will see in the next post, stricter conditions of the form $\delta\_{ck} < \gamma$ do not necessarily indicate that the algorithm is actually worse in practice: as we make algorithms more sophisticated (by introducing more processing steps), we introduce more 'places' in our analysis which might lead to loose bounds in our theory.

 Bottomline, things are not as simple as they seem!